tandao0909/hands-on-with-DS/Chapter 13/note.md

 - The `Dense` layer's weight matrix plays the role of the embedding matrix.
 - For example, using one-hot vectors of size 20 and a `Dense` layer with 10 units is equivalent to using an `Embedding` layer with `input_dim=10` and `output_dim=20`.
 - As a result, it'd be wasteful to use more embedding dimensions than the number of units in the layer that follows the `Embedding` layer.

+### Word Embeddings

+- Not only will embeddings generally be useful representations for the task at hand, but quite often these same embeddings can be reused for other tasks.
+- The most common examples in real world is *text embeddings* (e.e., embeddings of individual words): when you are working on a natural language precessing task, you are often better off reusing pretrained word embeddings than training your own.
+- The idea of using vectors to represent words is born back to the 1960s, and many sophisticated techniques have been used to generate useful vectors, including using neural networks.
+But things really took off in 2013, when Tomáš Mikolov and other Google researchers published a [paper](https://arxiv.org/abs/1310.4546) describing an efficient technique to learn word embeddings using neural networks, significantly outperforming pervious attempts.
+- This allowed them to learn embedding on a very large corpus of text: they trained a neural network to predict the words ner any given word and received outstanding word embeddings.
+- For example, synonyms had very close embeddings, and semantically related words such as *France*, *Spain*, and *Italy* ended up clustered together.
+- It's not just about proximity, word embeddings were also organized along meaningful axes in the embedding space.
+- Here is a famous example: if you compute *King - Man + Woman* (adding and subtracting the embedding vectors of these words), then the result will be very close to the embedding vector of the word *Queen*.
+In other words, the word embeddings encode the concept of gender!
+- Similarly, you can compute *Madrid - Spain + France*, and the result is close to *Paris*, which seems to show that the notion of capital city was also encoded in the embeddings.
+- Unfortunately, word embeddings sometimes capture our worst biases.
+- For example, even though they correctly learn that *Man is to King as Woman is to Queen*, they also seem to learn that *Man is to Doctor as Woman is to Nurse*, which is a sexist bias!
+To be fair , this particular is probably exaggerated, as was pointed out in a [2019 paper](https://arxiv.org/abs/1905.09866) by Malvina Nissim et al.
+- Nevertheless, ensuing fairness in deep learning algorithms is an important and active research area.